Micro Lumbar Discectomy

 A herniated disc typically occurs when a degenerative disc breaks down, causing the disc to herniate, or protrude.
 This may result in pressure on or inflammation of the nearby nerves.
 This frequently causes buttock and leg pain.
 This surgery will remove the disc protrusion.

-A small tube is placed through the muscles of the back overlying the spine, then the opening is gently enlarged.
-A small piece of bone is removed, allowing access to the affected nerve.
+In the traditional approach, your surgeon will make a incision about 1 inch (or less) long, over the lower spine.
+When using a minimally invasive approach, a small tube is placed through the muscles of the back overlying the spine, then the opening is gently enlarged.
+At this point both surgeries are the same- a small piece of bone is removed, allowing access to the affected nerve.
 The nerve is moved and the ruptured disc is removed.
 Because the area is small, a microscope is used during the procedure.

 What are my risks?
 What are common complications?